-The Motorcycle Safety Program offers classes at locations throughout Cook County.
-All locations are administered through Harper College, so if you have any questions or need to speak to someone about the Motorcycle Safety Program, please contact Harper College at 847-925-6803 and NOT any of the individual training sites.
-See a map.
+The Motorcycle Safety Program offers classes at locations throughout Northern Illinois.
+All locations are administered through Harper College, so if you have any questions or need to speak to someone about the motorcycle safety program, please contact Harper College Motorcycle Safety Training program office at 847-925-6803.
+DO NOT try to contact any of the individual training sites.

 All of the courses are free of charge but do require a $20 refundable deposit to hold your seat in a class.
 You may request a refund of the $20 deposit within 30 days of the completion of the class, though many students contribute their deposit so that we can continually improve the program.

 First, identify your objectives.
-If you want a license waiver or have limited or no riding experience, then you should consider only the Basic Rider Course (BRC) or Intermediate Rider Course (IRC) as those are the only classes that provide a waiver and are also the most basic.
-If you own your own motorcycle and simply want to get some practice with it, then the Advanced Rider Course (ARC) is probably the best fit for you.
+If you want a license waiver or have limited or no riding experience, then you should take the Basic Rider Course (BRC) or Intermediate Rider Course (IRC) as those are the only classes that provide a waiver and offer the most basic instruction.
+If you own your own motorcycle and simply want to get some practice with it and learn more about safety, then the Advanced Rider Course (ARC) is probably the best fit for you.

-You must be at least 16 years of age, be either a temporary or permanent resident of Illinois, and possess a valid learner’s permit or license for some form of motor vehicle.
-For riders with at least a year of riding experience that have their own motorcycle and hold a valid motorcycle license, we also offer an Advanced Rider Course.
+You must be at least 16 years of age, be either a temporary or permanent resident of Illinois, and possess a valid learners permit or license for some form of motor vehicle.
+For riders with at least a year of riding experience, and who have their own motorcycle and hold a valid motorcycle license, we offer an Advanced Rider Course.

-No. Those who are 18 and over and who successfully complete the Basic or Intermediate RiderCourse will be issued a Completion Card that will let you waive both the written and riding tests at the Secretary of State's office.
-Those who are 16 and 17 years of age and successfully complete a course will be issued a Completion Card that will allow them to apply for an M Class license at the Secretary of State's office.
+No. If you are 18 or over and successfully complete the Basic or Intermediate RiderCourse, you will receive a Completion Card that will let you waive both the written and riding tests at the Secretary of State's office.
+If you are 16 or 17 years of age and successfully complete a course, you will receive a Completion Card that will allow you to apply for an M Class license at the Secretary of State's office.
 You still must go to the Secretary of State's office to get your license.

-Basic riding skills like starting, stopping, turning, and shifting.
+Basic riding skills such as starting, stopping, turning, and shifting.
 Strategies for street riding.
 Advanced techniques in turning, braking, and swerving.
-The curriculum was developed by the Motorcycle Safety Foundation.
-More information about it can be found on their website.
+Our curriculum was developed by the Motorcycle Safety Foundation.
+See http://www.msf-usa.org for more information.

 Non-motorcyclists can benefit from these courses by learning on a first-hand basis what a motorcyclist experiences and the necessity for developing respect for all vehicles on the highway.
 This is also a great way to find out if you will like riding motorcycles without having to purchase one.

-Our classes meet rain or shine; so if it rains, bring rain gear.
-If lightning nearby or other weather represents a safety risk, the instructor may cancel class or modify its schedule somewhat.
-If class is cancelled, students will have the option of transferring to the next available class or getting a refund of their deposit.
+Our classes meet rain or shine, so if it rains, bring rain gear.
+If there is lightning or other weather nearby that presents a safety risk, the instructor may cancel class or modify its schedule somewhat.
+If class is canceled, students will have the option of transferring to the next available class or getting a refund of their deposit.

-COMMUNICATIONS ARE DONE THROUGH EMAIL for students who registered online or by phone.
-Please make sure your e-mail address is correct, current and checked on a regular basis.
+Communication about the courses are through email for students who registered online or by phone.
+Please make sure your e-mail address is correct and current.
 You should receive an immediate e-mail confirmation upon registration and payment of the $20 refundable fee.